-Technical writing assignment specification: Write a step-by-step side scan sonar cable termination procedure which includes all the information that might be needed by a trainee engineer to immediately start repairing a cable and be able to complete their work in a safe manner.
+Technical writing assignment specification: Write a step-by-step side scan sonar cable termination procedure.
+It should contain all the information (including that on HSE) that might be needed by a trainee engineer to immediately start repairing a cable and be able to complete their work in a safe manner.

 The author of this procedure has made every effort to document all the information accurately and completely according to his own offshore experience and in compliance with manufacturers’ manuals and HSE policies.
 However, the author assumes no liability for any errors or damages that may result from the use of this procedure.

 For the purpose of this technical writing sample (which is what this document really is — a technical writing sample by Russian Oil & Gas Translation Services and by no means a survey company approved procedure) and in order to keep in compliance with non-disclosure policies, no particular side scan sonar system manufacturers or trademarks are mentioned herein.
 In addition, since copying, reprinting, or otherwise disclosing any figures and specifications contained in manufacturers’ equipment manuals is strictly prohibited, no such figures or specifications are presented in this procedure.

 Purpose of This Procedure

 The purpose of this procedure is to provide trainee geophysical survey engineers with step-by-step instructions on terminating a damaged side scan sonar cable in a safe manner.

 All personnel involved in the side scan sonar cable termination described in this procedure shall read and understand the HSE warnings and recommendations provided below.

 During the side scan sonar cable termination process, the personnel involved in the work have a risk of being exposed to:

 - extremely high voltages